 Things did not formulated in reality at all at that time.

 However, mental energy got deepened, which became a key in the future (now).

 What she found in struggling time

-Even though Hachi never wants to go back to the struggling moments, she found the meaning of that time now.
+Even though Hachi never wants to go back to the struggling moments, she found the meaning of the phase now.

 It was the time for changing “each cell in her body” in order to get used to her quest.

-After she got used to the feeling of the quest, she began to distinguish when is the right timing or wrong timing to do things so that less mental energy was required.
+After she got used to the feeling of the quest, she began to distinguish when was the right timing or wrong timing to do things so that less mental energy was required.

-Also the process of deepening mental energies gave her a habit of taking herself to a balcony when she was stuck.
+Also the process of deepening mental energies gave her a habit of taking herself by herself to a ‘balcony’ to see an overview when she was stuck.